Frances Newman

-Early life, education, librarianships
+Early life, education, librarianship

-Frances Percy Newman was born September 13, 1883 in Atlanta, Georgia, to a socially prominent family.
-Her father, William T. Newman, was a judge and Confederate war hero, while her mother, Fanny Perry (Alexander) Newman, was a member of an old Tennessee family.
+Frances Percy Newman was born September 13, 1883, in Atlanta, Georgia, to a socially prominent family.
+Her father, William Truslow Newman, was a judge and Confederate war hero, while her mother, Fanny Perry (Alexander) Newman, was a member of an old Tennessee family.
 She had four sisters and a brother, and would later take in a nephew after one of her sisters died.

 Newman was educated at schools in Atlanta, Washington, D.C., and New York City before attending Agnes Scott College briefly.
 She received a degree in library science from the Atlanta Carnegie Library (later the Emory University School of Library Science) in 1912.

 After graduating, she worked as a librarian first at Florida State College for Women and then at the Atlanta Carnegie Library, where she stayed until 1923.
 She left to pursue further studies at the Sorbonne in Paris.
 On her return in 1924, she accepted a new position as head librarian at the Georgia Institute of Technology but took a leave the following year to devote more time to her writing.